 Contractor will use methods that have proven to be successful in efficient removal of invasive species from Spring Lake to IH-35.
 Contractor will measure length and weight for fish species.
-The targeted species include suckermouth catfish, tilapia, and two snail species, Melanoides and Marisa cornuarietis.
-Contractor has not successfully trapped nutria in 2020 and has observed very few individuals.
-Therefore, traps will not be set in 2021.
+The targeted species include suckermouth catfish, tilapia, nutria and two snail species, Melanoides and Marisa cornuarietis.

-Spear and bow fishing continue to be most effective methods for fish removal.
+Fyke nets, spear and bow fishing continue to be effective methods for fish removal.
 Contractor uses spearfishing tournaments, permitted through the municipality, to increase total removal, while saving costs and providing an educational awareness component to participants.

 Contractor ensures that all methods avoid impacts to resident turtles and other native species.

 Effective removal of Melanoides and Marisa cornuarietus is accomplished by determining the locations of highest snail density and using dip nets to remove the snails weekly.
 These species are best controlled by diving several hours after sunset to hand-pick the snails from the substrate and SAV.
-Snails are being collected during the two polespearing tournaments each year.